bdeckard92/dupUT/02-Lesson-Plans/21-MERN/README.md

 * Be sure to review the activities before class.
 Try to anticipate any questions that students might have.

+* Some activities rely on the GraphQL Playground.
+Students do not need to install a separate tool to access this technology.
+To use the GraphQL Playground, simply start the app using `npm install`, `npm run seed`, and `npm start`and point to `localhost:3001/graphql` in the browser.

+* The GraphQL activities and instructor demonstrations require a minimum npm version of 7.0.0 or greater.
+Prior to class, please be sure to check your npm version and update if needed.
+Refer to the [NPM docs on updating to latest stable version.](https://docs.npmjs.com/try-the-latest-stable-version-of-npm).

-* For a refresher on how to use the GraphQL Playground, refer to the [Apollo Docs on GraphQL Playground](https://www.apollographql.com/docs/apollo-server/testing/graphql-playground/).
+* For a refresher on how to use the GraphQL Playground, see the [Apollo Docs on GraphQL Playground](https://www.apollographql.com/docs/apollo-server/testing/graphql-playground/).

+* For students who need help opening up the apps used in today's activities or accessing GraphQL Playground, step-by-step instructions are found in `02-Stu_Apollo-Server/README.md`.

 * The `useEffect` Hook wasn't covered in the async material; however, it's used in the Challenge.
 Use the class time to explain the activity and help students understand it so that they can succeed in the Challenge.